victordomene/ram-paxos/README.md

 This code has been tested on both Mac OS X El Capitan and the latest release of Ubuntu.

-Clone this repository, and use Python on any of the workloads in `/workloads/` in order to test the implementation.
-Documentation on each workload is provided inside its `.py` file.
+Clone this repository, and use Python on any of the workloads in `/workloads/` or the tests in `/paxos/test/` in order to test the implementation.
+Documentation on each workload/test is provided inside its `.py` file.

 This repository includes a compiled version of the Protocol Buffers used in gRPC.
 If you want to compile it, follow the instructions in

 `https://developers.google.com/protocol-buffers/`